 The Girl Who Thought in Pictures: The Story of Dr. Temple Grandin is a book about the inspirational lives of amazing scientists!

-I See Things Differently: A First Look at Autism will help children to understand what autism is and how it affects those who have it.
+I See Things Differently: A First Look at Autism will help children understand what autism is and how it affects those who have it.

-Emmanuels’ Dream is the inspring true story of Emmanuel Ofosu Yeboah, born in Ghana, West Africa, with one deformed leg.
+Emmanuels’ Dream is the inspiring true story of Emmanuel Ofosu Yeboah, born in Ghana, West Africa, with one deformed leg.
 He was dismissed by most people—but not by his mother, who taught him to reach for his dreams.

 Where Oliver Fits is a sweet and funny story that explores all the highs and lows of learning to be yourself and helps to show children that fitting in may not always be the best fit.